 Deworming and Anti-Parasitics

-If tests show (or even strongly suspect) parasites, the vet will prescribe medication to eliminate them.
-Common dewormers include fenbendazole (effective against Giardia and many worms) and praziquantel (for tapeworms).
+If tests show (or strongly suspect) parasites, your veterinarian will prescribe medication to eliminate them.
+Common options may include fenbendazole (used for Giardia and some worms) and praziquantel (tapeworms).
+For Tritrichomonas foetus, veterinarians may use a specific prescription medication such as ronidazole.

 Dietary Therapy

-This type of diet (often a prescription gastrointestinal diet) is designed to be very gentle on the stomach and easy to absorb.
-Fiber can help regulate stool consistency.
-We use this for conditions like mild pancreatitis, certain infections, or even “sensitive stomach” cats.
+This approach (often a veterinary GI diet) is designed to be gentle and easy to absorb.
+Fiber can help regulate stool consistency and can support beneficial gut bacteria.

-Sometimes, if a cat also has large-bowel diarrhea, adding a little extra soluble fiber (like canned pumpkin or psyllium) to either type of diet can help, but always do this under vet guidance to ensure the overall diet stays balanced.
+If a cat has large-bowel signs (mucus/urgency/straining), your vet may recommend adding a small amount of soluble fiber (like canned pumpkin or psyllium) to an appropriate complete diet—but do this only with guidance so the diet stays balanced.

 Probiotics and Gut Supplements